FuzionDragon/Page_Writer/README.md

 - Fuzzy finder menu for use in setting a marked document or which document to view.

-- Markdown imported and exporter, both file and directory based.

 - Snippet moving, updating and deleting.

 - Config file for allowing the change of core keybinds and other potential settings, there may be a plan for an in-app settings menu to allow better accessibility.

+- Markdown imported and exporter, both file and directory based.

+- Potentially multiple databases.